Development Schedule & Calendar

 Preliminary Review Committee Schedule & Calendar

 This step is required for most projects proceeding to the Planning Commission and/or City Council, however it is highly recommended that all applicants participate in the PRC process prior to a formal submission.
 The only application requirement is a basic site plan which is submitted to the Planning Division.
-There is no required application or fee to participate in this process.
-There is a deadline and a meeting every two weeks.
-Once submitted, staff will place the item e answer is quite simple: the more details you provide on the site plan will generate more precise comments from staff when they review your project.
+"What should be on the basic site plan?"
+The answer is quite simple: the more details you provide on the site plan will generate more precise comments from staff when they review your project.
 Staff will outline the development process and if applicable the requirements for a Socio Economic Cost Benefit Study.
 The Preliminary Review Committee is proposed of members from the following City Departments: Municipal Utilities, Public Works, Fire, and Development Services.

 This will initiate a tentative meeting schedule which takes approximately ninety (90) days to obtain final approval.
 It is important to note that any delays or continuances at any meeting prior to final approval will cause a delay in the future meetings.
-The Community Development Department Development Calendar (.pdf)summarizes this schedule.
+The Development Services Department Development Calendar summarizes this schedule.

 3. Environmental Review Committee (ERC)